 This study evaluates the impact of various initiatives conducted by SMEs in Indonesia to survive the 2020-2022 pandemic.
-This study uses two approaches for comprehensiveness, starting with a phenomenological study using in-depth interviews with 23 batik SMEs, followed by a survey to verify and test initiatives carried out by batik SMEs in Indonesia.
+This study uses two approaches to achieve comprehensiveness, starting with a phenomenological study using in-depth interviews with 23 batik SMEs, followed by a survey to verify and test initiatives carried out by batik SMEs in Indonesia.
 The results show that SMEs in Indonesia make various efforts to maximize their internal resources and capabilities.
-These efforts increase innovation in products, processes, and organizations, and further improve the performance of SMEs.
-The motivation to utilize existing resources (personnel, production facilities, and distribution networks) is not to innovate initially.
-However, the interviews revealed that their ability to innovate has increased.
-This relationship was validated through a survey of 352 SMEs in Indonesia.
+These efforts increase innovation in products, processes, and organizations and further improve the performance of SMEs.
+The motivation for utilizing existing resources (personnel, production facilities, and distribution networks) is not to innovate initially.
+However, the interviews revealed that their ability to innovate had increased.
+This relationship was validated by surveying 352 Indonesian small and medium-sized enterprises (SMEs).

-These findings are similar to those of previous studies (Wenzel et al., 2020; Rahman et al., 2021; Chatzoudes et al., 2022), where SMEs initiated various rescue initiatives during a crisis, both short- and long-term.
-In general, SMEs economize in multiple aspects, which progress into innovation capabilities that are beneficial to business (Lukovszki et al., 2021; Ttrieu et al., 2023).
-Bettiol et al. (2022) argued that the pandemic has increased the urgency to innovate to survive these challenging situations.
+These findings are similar to previous studies (Wenzel et al., 2020; Rahman et al., 2022; Chatzoudes et al., 2022), in which SMEs initiated rescue endeavors during short- and long-term crises.
+In general, SMEs economize in multiple aspects, progressing into innovation capabilities that benefit businesses (Lukovszki et al., 2021; Trieu et al., 2023).
+Bettiol et al.